openstack-archive/fuel-docs/pages/reference-architecture/network-concepts/6010-logical-networks.rst

   communicate with each other using this network.
   This network must be isolated from both the private and public networks for security reasons.
   The internal network can also be used for serving iSCSI protocol exchanges between Compute and Storage nodes.
+  The *Internal Network* is a generalizing term; it means that any network except for Public can be regarded as Internal: for example, Storage or Management.
+Do not confuse *Internal* with *Private*, as the latter is only related to the networks within a tenant, that provides communication between VMs within the specific tenant.

 .. note:: If you want to combine another network
           with the Admin network on the same network interface,